 Preparing a target board for debugging

-Depending on the type of debugging interface the MCU provides, different actions must be taken to prepare the target board for debugging.
+When you want to debug a program on a target board, usually some modifications of the hardware are necessary.
 The general rule is that the lines used for debugging should not have any resistive or capacitive loads or active components on them.

 Preparing a debugWIRE target